cosmoszeroH/Retrieve-similar-images-by-Histogram/README.md

 I have built a simple application to retrieve images that have similar histogram with images in database.

-To run code, the below Python librarys is necessary:
+To run code, the below Python libraries is necessary:
 ```
 pickle
 cv2